pdoehle/swc-notes/sql-ecol.md

 - Run SQL queries in R using `RSQLite` and `dplyr`.

 ### Connecting to Databases
-- By default R loads the entire dataset you are working with into your computer's memory.
-This does not work well if your dataset is too big.
+- By default R loads the entire data set you are working with into your computer's memory.
+This does not work well if your data set is too big.

 - One of the ways to get around this is to connect R to an external database.